kbroman/dataorg/pages/dictionary.md

 Such a "data dictionary" might contain:

-- The exact variable name as in the data file
+- The exact variable name as in the data file.
-- A version of that might be used in data visualizations
+- A version of the exact variable name that might be used in data visualizations.
-- A longer explanation of what the variable.
+- A longer explanation of the variable.
-- The measurement units
+- The measurement units.
 - Expected minimum and maximum values, perhaps.

 This is part of the *metadata* that you'll want to prepare: